Chapter 13:

 “D-Dammit.”

-“…I dropped Wi-Wilhelmina off t-this morning.
+Meanwhile, Vergil loaded his things back into his backpack, murmuring. “…I dropped Wi-Wilhelmina off t-this morning.
 She was scared…”

 “…” Harper quickly scanned Vergil’s mind.
 He knew better than anyone what’d happened to Vergil’s little sister, but he wasn’t sure how much his best friend knew.
 (He still doesn’t know I was there.
-That’s good!
+Thank fuck!
 He…lied to the police?!
 Fuck!
 Well…not worried about me, at least.)
 A smirk crept across Harper’s lips. (…I guess I feel kind of bad for him, so I’ll just try to be nice for the rest of the day!)

 “S-she—” Still collecting his things from the ground while scrambling to make a choice, Vergil was falling apart!
 Harper reached out offering a hand in cleaning up.